Maninder-L/firstwebapp/README.md

 Basic website built by using basic Html,css for a beginner.

+#Home Page with sime text.

+#About Page for Personal details.

-#Navigate between Pages
+#Navigate between Pages.

-#Basic Contact Form
+#Basic Contact Form.